Japan's capital braces for what could be heaviest rain in 60 years

 Officials in the Chiba prefecture east of Tokyo, which was hit hard by typhoon Faxai a month ago, have told people to prepare supplies of food and water for up to three days.

-For a graphic on map showing path of Super Typhoon Hagibis click, here

-Japanese Formula One Grand Prix organizers canceled all practice and qualifying sessions scheduled for Saturday, adding that the qualifying round would be held on Sunday, before the final race takes place as planned.
+Japanese Formula One Grand Prix organisers cancelled all practice and qualifying sessions scheduled for Saturday, adding that the qualifying round would be held on Sunday, before the final race takes place as planned.

 The approaching super typhoon has already forced the cancellation of two matches of the rugby World Cup on Saturday, while a Sunday match between host Japan and Scotland is in doubt.

-Airline ANA Holdings canceled all domestic flights to and from Tokyo’s two main airports from Friday afternoon.
+Airline ANA Holdings cancelled all domestic flights to and from Tokyo’s two main airports from Friday afternoon.

-It and rival Japan Airlines Co canceled some flights to and from airports servicing the major cities of Osaka and Nagoya.
+It and rival Japan Airlines Co cancelled some flights to and from airports servicing the major cities of Osaka and Nagoya.

-Most flights operating to and from those airports would be canceled on Saturday, both airlines said on their websites.
+Most flights operating to and from those airports would be cancelled on Saturday, both airlines said on their websites.

-Train services, including Shinkansen bullet trains, are likely to be canceled over the weekend, operators have said.
+Train services, including Shinkansen bullet trains, are likely to be cancelled over the weekend, operators have said.